 The amount of oxygen being given in a headbox can be measured with an oxygen monitor.
 The probe of the oxygen monitor is placed in the headbox and the display on the monitor box shows the amount of oxygen that the infant is breathing.

 The percentage of oxygen given by nasal prongs or into the headbox should be increased until:

 The required percentage of oxygen given to keep different infants pink may vary from 21 to 100%.
 For example, an infant with severe hyaline membrane disease may need 90% oxygen while another infant with mild wet lung syndrome may need only 25% to achieve a normal oxygen saturation.
 Do not confuse the percentage of oxygen given in a headbox with the oxygen saturation in the infant’s blood.

 As there are dangers in giving too much or too little oxygen, it is important to give oxygen correctly.

-In a level 1 hospital or clinic, oxygen is usually given by headbox.
-Whenever possible, an air/oxygen blender should be used so that the percentage of oxygen in the headbox can be accurately controlled.
-If a blender is not available, a venturi can be used.
+In a level 1 hospital or clinic, oxygen is usually given by nasal prongs or headbox.
+Whenever possible, an air/oxygen blender should be used so that the percentage of oxygen can be accurately controlled.
+If a blender is not available, a venturi can be used with a headbox.
 The venturi is a plastic gauge, which controls the amount of air and oxygen being mixed.
 Some venturis mix pure oxygen with room air to give any required percentage of oxygen while others only give a fixed percentage.

 Whenever possible, an oxygen monitor should be used to accurately measure the percentage of oxygen in the headbox.
 It is very dangerous to attempt to control the percentage of oxygen given into a head box by simply altering the flow rate.